 Gauge your company’s resilience

 There’s no shortage of resources online and elsewhere for creating such plans.
-And if not, there are specialists around who can help guide you through the process for calculating your cost expectations from cyberattacks.
+And if not, there are specialists around who can help guide you through the process of calculating your cost expectations from cyberattacks.
 This will help you a lot in risk mitigation.
-Risk limitation employs some risk acceptance and some risk avoidance.
-Risk avoidance means not performing that activity that causes the risk.
+Risk limitation employs some risk acceptance and some risk avoidance, and risk avoidance means not performing that activity that causes the risk.